Mohamedsoliman828/Students-Exam-Performances-Visualized-Analysis/readme.md

 > the higher the parents education level the higher the student overall scores gets.
 > Group E has the highest mean overall scores and the smalles distribuation area
 > Males Tend to have a higher mean overall score in group A and D but Females scores tend to be higher is groups A,B and E
-## Key Insights for Presentation

-> Select one or two main threads from your exploration to polish up for your presentation.
-Note any changes in design from your exploration step here.

-> Students who had the standard lunch had an average overall score greater than those with free/reduced lunch, and also had a narrower grades distribuation.
->The average scores tend to be higher with those who completed a test preparation course.
-Also The score distribution gets narrower if students complete the preparation course before test
-> math scores and writing scores has a postive correlation with a distrubation peeks usually between 60 and 80.